-Blueberry dog treats are a great summertime snack for your pup.
-Homemade dog treats are less expensive than store-bought and they are better for your dog.
+Blueberry dog treats are a great snack for your pup.
+Homemade treats are less expensive than store-bought and they are better for your dog.
+This recipe makes a little over 5 dozen small treats, and they are made with only a handful of ingredients.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.